 The geographic scope of the research plan is limited to the Columbia River Basin.
 The primary audience for the research plan is policy- and decision-makers responsible for natural resource management within the Columbia River Basin, such as the Council members and regional executives.
 The research plan also will provide guidance useful to researchers, project sponsors, and planners.
 The research plan provides a programmatic framework for research under the program and associates the research needed for recovery planning under the Endangered Species Act (ESA) with the broader responsibilities of the program.

 In addition to improving implementation of the program, the research plan forges links to the research activity of the many parties that share responsibility for fish and wildlife management in the Columbia River Basin.
 For example, Bonneville Power Administration (Bonneville) and its funding of the Council program supports the work of the U.S. Army Corps of Engineers, Bureau of Reclamation, NOAA Fisheries, Environmental Protection Agency, and land management agencies such as the U.S. Forest Service, and the U.S. Bureau of Land Management.
 The Columbia Basin tribes, in their role as co-managers, make significant contributions in the areas of harvest management, hatchery production, monitoring, and habitat restoration.
 The state fish and wildlife agencies also play key roles in implementation of the program.
-The Columbia Basin Fish and Wildlife Authority (CBFWA) represents state and federal fish and wildlife managers and tribes in the Council’s program.

 II.
 Objectives